 BASIC TRAIL INFO

-The walk to Boundary Falls starts from the same picnic area as Lyrebird Falls.
+The walk to Boundary Falls starts from the same picnic area as the track to Lyrebird Falls.

 BASIC TRAIL INFO

-Aside from Murrumbooee Cascades, the Washpool Walk circuit was another walk I really enjoyed.
+Aside from Murrumbooee Cascades, the Washpool Walk was the other walk I really enjoyed.

-This one is in Washpool National Park at the end of Coachwood Drive.
-It’s easy to find, just park at the tiny Coombadjha carpark.
+This track is in Washpool National Park at the end of Coachwood Drive.
+It’s easy to find, just park at the tiny Coombadjha car park.

 Definitely take the detour to Summit Falls, they’re quite pretty.